mugifly/chrome-ext-google-calendar-copy/README.md

 chrome-ext-google-calendar-copy
 ====

-Chrome extension for quickly copy a item on Google calendar.
+Chrome extension for quickly copy an item on Google calendar.

-Add a item 'copy' link to popup on Google calendar.
+Add a schedule item 'copy' link to popup on Google calendar.

 ## Installing from GitHub